 Their article entitled, A Parental perspective of school and familial curriculum making: a narrative inquiry of early childhood education planning in Hong Kong, was selected by the Outstanding Publication Award committee for its excellent contribution to narrative research, and it is clear how it contributes not just to research in general, but to the specialist field.
 The paper is drawn from Miss Siriboe's doctoral research and it is the first paper that she has had accepted by a refereed authority.
 A signal achievement for a first publication.

-Miss Siriboe and Dr Harfitt will receive the award in April 2018 at the Narrative Research SIG Business Meeting in New York, USA.
-Please join us in congratulating them.
+Miss Keisha Siriboe (centre) and Dr Gary Harfitt (left) received the award at the Narrative Research SIG Business Meeting.

 - Dec 22 2017 >